 Why not teach the exact behaviors that we want the dog to perform?

-The techniques I utilize in my program are relationship building and focused on obedience and reliability.
-My techniques are fun for you and your dog, and help develop a dog who WANTS to work for you!
+The techniques utilized in this program are relationship-building and focused on obedience and reliability.
+They are fun for you and your dog, and help develop a dog who WANTS to work for you!

 The three video modules total about 2 hours in lectures and demonstrations.
 It is geared toward trainers as well as pet owners with some basic training knowledge.
 This would normally be a six week class if done in person.
 This course is designed for trainers to be able to replicate the material as an in-person course in their area (please do not plagiarize but give express credit to Eileen Koval/Confident Canines LLC) and pet parents with basic training skills who want to keep their dogs safe.

 CCPDT: 2 (CPDT-KA)

-Watch the presentation from the International Dog Trainers' Winter Summit to learn more about my program, how I created it, and why positive reinforcement-based training is the best way to obtain reliable avoidance behaviors from your dog around rattlesnakes.
+Watch the presentation from the International Dog Trainers' Winter Summit to learn more about Eileen's program and why positive reinforcement-based training (snake avoidance without shock) is the best way to obtain reliable avoidance behaviors from your dog around rattlesnakes.